joshka/joshka.github.io/content/2023-06-15-thunderbolt-4-docks.md

 +++
-title = "Thunderbolt 4 Docks Comparison"
+title = "Thunderbolt 4 Dock Comparison"
 date = "2023-06-15T19:35:00-07:00"
 [taxonomies]
 tags = ["Hardware"]
 +++

-I was shopping for a Thunderbolt 4 Dock, and couldn't find a good fearure comparison table anywhere.
+Recently, while searching for a Thunderbolt 4 Dock, I found myself in a sea of data, but with no detailed comparison table to help.
+Hence, I decided to create one myself.

 <!-- more -->